prakashsakari/card-component/README.md

 # CARDS

-Card component has multiple cards with content and action on a single subject, you can use it as a card component in any of your project.
+Card component has multiple cards with content and action about a single subject, you can use it as a card component in any of your project.

 ![c1-c3](https://user-images.githubusercontent.com/80476561/150655283-2296847d-b31c-463d-beee-8f25aa3c2385.png)